PrincetonUniversity/HPC_R_Workshop/04_doMPI/README.md

 This adds the OpenMPI headers, and sets an environment variable R needs to find the OpenMPI you just loaded.

-We also need to avoid a pitfall where Rmpi tries to run an MPI process on the hehead node, which caues issues, so we will be installing Rmpi via source.
+We also need to avoid a pitfall where Rmpi tries to run an MPI process on the head node, which cause issues, so we will be installing Rmpi via source.

 ```shell
 wget https://cran.r-project.org/src/contrib/Rmpi_0.6-9.tar.gz